 Just like us, our companions need dental care—routine care at home as well as from your veterinarian.
 Our pets begin showing signs of oral problems when they are still kittens and puppies.
-Your veterinarian can teach you how to care for your companion’s teeth and gums and tell you what to look out for.
+Your veterinarian can teach you how to care for your companion’s teeth and gums and give you dental tips on what to be looking for.

-Here are 7 tips to keep your companion healthy:
+Top 7 dental tips to keep your companion healthy:

 1. Tooth-brushing kit